icredibletech/git-security/README.md

 ## 🔄 Version-Specific Backup & Restore Requirements

-**CRITICAL**: You must restore your backup using **the same version** of iCredible Git Security Action that was used to create the backup.
+**CRITICAL**: You should restore your backup using **the same version** of iCredible Git Security Action that was used to create the backup.

 ### 🔧 Technical Rationale